quadule/knobby/readme.md

 ## Setup

-1. [Register an application for the Spotify API](https://developer.spotify.com/dashboard/) and configure `http://knobby.local/callback` as a redirect URI
-2. Edit `data/data.json` and enter your wifi network information and Spotify app details (if you want; it can also be configured later)
+1. Edit `data/data.json` and enter your wifi network information (if you want; it can also be configured later)
-3. Build and upload with [PlatformIO](https://platformio.org/): `platformio run && platformio run --target upload && platformio run --target uploadfs`
+2. Build and upload with [PlatformIO](https://platformio.org/): `platformio run && platformio run --target upload && platformio run --target uploadfs`
-4. Visit http://knobby.local to authorize your Spotify account
+3. Visit http://knobby.local to authorize your Spotify account

 If data.json is not configured or there is a problem connecting to your network, knobby will enter configuration mode.
 Join the temporary wifi network displayed on screen and wait for the configuration portal to appear or visit http://192.168.4.1.
-Enter your wifi network information plus Spotify client ID and secret, then switch back to your normal wifi network and visit http://knobby.local to continue.
+Enter your wifi network information, then switch back to your normal wifi network and visit http://knobby.local to continue.

 ## Usage